 State Farm® Money Market and Bond Funds Can Help Diversify Your Portfolio

 While offering the potential for relatively higher returns, equities typically are also relatively more volatile.
 On their own, money market and bond funds can represent a less aggressive investment option than a stock fund.
 In addition, as part of a portfolio that includes equities, money market and bond funds can broaden your asset class exposure while helping to lessen the relative volatility of stocks.
-State Farm has been managing money market and bond funds for over 30 years, so put our experience to work for you.

 Money market and bond funds are typically considered low-to-moderate risk investments.
 Before you begin investing, you should understand your level of risk tolerance.
 The following investor profiles can help you determine which kind of investor you are, and help you choose between the different types of money market and bond funds.